© 1994 by Bob and Gretchen Passantino.

 Assumptions Of Mind Control

 And biblical apologetics has been replaced by cognitive dissonance techniques.
 A parent’s plea has changed from “How can my adult child be saved?” to “How can my adult child revert to his/her pre-cult personality?”
 Biblical analysis and evangelism of the cults has become overshadowed by allegedly “value neutral” social science descriptions and therapy-oriented counseling.

 The principal assumptions of the cult mind control model can be summarized under eight categories:

-- Cults’ ability to control the mind supersedes that of
+- Cults’ ability to control the mind supersedes that of the best military “brainwashers.”

 - Cult recruits become unable to think or make decisions for themselves.

-- Cult recruits assume “cult” personalities and subsume
+- Cult recruits assume “cult” personalities and subsume their core personalities.

 - Cultists cannot decide to leave their cults.